adopt-liveview/adopt-liveview/priv/pages/2026/04-27-v2-components-from-other-modules-en_US.md

 ```

-This time we also sneaked in a `<.hero>` component that was used to create pretty titles for each pages.
+This time we also sneaked in a `<.hero>` component that was used to create pretty titles for each page.
 In each of our LiveViews we manually use `import MyappWeb.MyCoreComponents`.
 Just in case you're wondering we `use Phoenix.Component` so we have access to HEEx related stuff like the `sigil_H`.
 We also `use MyappWeb, :verified_routes` so we can use `sigil_p` to write routes like `~p"/"` and `~p"/other"` in our `<.hero>` component.

 ## Meeting `MyappWeb.ex`

 The whole point of `CoreComponents` (and in our case `MyCoreComponents`) is that they're components so important to the whole application that they're imported by default.
-Lets do it for our module just like Phoenix does for its own.
+Let's do it for our module just like Phoenix does for its own.
 Head out to `lib/myapp_web.ex`.

 This module is magical.
 It uses secret incantations known only to the ancient ones as `macros`.
 Jokes aside, this module uses Elixir mechanism of defining a secret macro called `__using__` so whenever someone `use MyappWeb` they're calling `__using__` behind the scenes.
 Not that it matters to you though because all you actually need to understand is that `use MyappWeb, :something` will execute whatever it is inside `MyappWeb.something` at compile-time!